 Cash flow is the ability to have money when needed to cover bills and expenses.

-Income coming in.
+Income comes in.
 Money going out to pay bills.

-The term is typically used in the business word, but it completely applies to personal finances.
+The term is typically used in the business world, but it completely applies to personal finances.